Saudi Women's Cup

-The Saudi Women's Cup, officially the SAFF Women's Cup (Arabic: كأس الإتحاد السعودي للسيدات) is the top annual cup tournament for women's clubs in Saudi Women’s Football.
+The Saudi Women's Cup, officially known as the SAFF Women's Cup, is a Single-elimination tournament in Saudi women's football, contested by clubs from the Premier League and the First Division League.

 History

 The Director of Women's Football highlighted that hosting the Saudi Women's Cup represents a significant step in the development plans for women's football.
 Increasing the number of matches during the season is one of the strategic objectives aimed at enhancing the players' technical skills and fostering competitiveness among teams.

 On 31 May 2024, the Saudi Football Federation renewed the exclusive partnership agreement with Saudi National Bank for a period of 3 years to sponsor the Saudi Women's Premier League and also the SAFF Women's Cup.

 Format

 Participation

 In accordance with official regulations, the SAFF has determined the allocation of the 16 available spots.
 Direct qualification is granted to all clubs from the Saudi Women's Premier League.